 Providing a personalized offer to the groups hardest hit by the pandemic doesn’t just make them feel cared for, it can launch a new brand relationship.

 Personalized offers can also deepen their relationship with a brand.
-More than half of all the consumer tribes said receiving a personalized offer would make them shop at a brand more frequently.
+More than half of all the consumer communities said receiving a personalized offer would make them shop at a brand more frequently.

 And a personalized offer can inspire consumers to elevate a brand.
-More than 60% of all consumer tribes said a personalized offer would make them promote that brand to friends and family.
+More than 60% of all consumer communities said a personalized offer would make them promote that brand to friends and family.

 Personalized Offers and Helping Others

-Our survey revealed that after receiving a personalized offer, more than 90% of all the consumer tribes would share it with others they knew were eligible for it.
+Our survey revealed that after receiving a personalized offer, more than 90% of all the consumer communities would share it with others they knew were eligible for it.

 Acting with Compassion and Purpose Will Last